the-hideout/stash/README.md

 ## Development 🔨

-For development you need to crate 2 files in your local directory.
+For development you need to create two files in your local directory.
 One is for registering commands and one is for running the bot.

 The files are: